tkherman/Rorschach/README.md

 >   2. What information would you need to store and what data structures would
 >      you need?
 >
->       We will need to track existing files and their modified time for
+>       We will need to track existing filer, their modified time for
 >       detecting created and modified.
-For detecting removed, we simply need to
+For detecting removed, we will need to
->       store the number of files we are keeping track of.
+>       keep track if we have visited all file at each scan.
+If not, the files
+>       not visited are deleted
 >
 >       To do that, we will use std::unorderd_map with the key being the full
->       path to the file and value being the last modified time.
+>       path to the file and the value will keep track of the modified time and
+>       whether the file has been visited.
 This allow us
->       to have O(1) access time when checking the stored information
+>       to have O(1) access time when checking the stored information.
+Then
+>       after checking each file, we will scan through the entire unordered_map
+>       and the entry that hasn't been visited is deleted.
+>

 .